sekkej/LopuhNet/README.md

 ```
 ### If server is running successfully, without any error or an unexpected stop, you can try to connect to your server via the client.

-# 💻 How to use the client?
+# 💻 How to use the client-side API wrapper?
 LNet provides basic **asynchronous API wrapper** for *vanilla* server, that you can use any way you want.
 With that, you're able to create **your own user-interface of LNet client** or even **develop bots**.
 1. Install [**Python 3.10**](https://www.python.org/downloads/release/python-3100/) or above, if you haven't yet.
 ```bash